-Internally - generated intangible assets - Research and Development expenditure the expenditure on generation of the asset is classified into research phase and development phase.
+Internally - generated intangible assets - Research and Development expenditure

+Assessment of whether an internally generated Intangible Asset meets the criteria for recognition, the expenditure on generation of the asset is classified into research phase and development phase.
 Expenses incurred during research phase are recognized immediately in the Statement of Profit and Loss.
-Expenditure during the development phase is recognized as an Intangible Asset under development on fulfilment of following conditions:-
+Expenditure during the development phase is recognized as an Intangible Asset under development on fulfilment of following conditions: